viamrobotics/docs/docs/tutorials/control/scuttle-gamepad.md

 </tr>
 </table>

-To change the movement/direction control on the gamepad between the D-Pad and the joystick, press and hold the Home button (#11) until it displays the lighted segment combination for the gamepad configuration you need.
+To change the movement/direction control on the gamepad between the D-pad and the joystick, press and hold the Home button (#11) until it displays the lighted segment combination for the gamepad configuration you need.
 Each red color arrangement allows you to control the gamepad in the Viam app:
 <table>
 <tr><td>LED 1 and 3: Use the D-Pad<BR>